 The division between your knowledge of the language and your teaching skills is the ability to connect and form relationships with your students.
 Many of our least memorable teachers are usually those with who we had no personal connection or understanding.

 As an effective language teacher, your job is to discard the specialized language and learn to explain key language concepts, patterns, and ideas in ways that students can relate to and enjoy.
 You can try using apps that are more student-friendly, activities that students personally connect to.
 It’s important to take the time out to understand why a student wants to learn the language and catering to their specific shortcomings.

 6. Initiate participation

 Studies have shown that stimulating student participation directly causes successful language learning.
 Passive, quiet students most likely aren’t learning as much as those who participate actively and regularly.
 However, a more reserved student need not be a cause for worry – implementing a more collaborative approach of asking, understanding and encouraging can be enough.
 Again, the importance of being connectable cannot be overlooked, as students will participate more when they feel respected by you, and that it’s safe to make mistakes.

 7. Be aware of your students’ development

 Language learning classrooms are unique in that different learning stages will look very dissimilar from one another.
 Younger students, for example, will need more visual tools and playful activities rather than written ones.
 Language learning is challenging and can result in a lot of frustration during the unavoidable plateau stages.
 Understanding the language development stage of your students, therefore, offer you with a better idea of customizing teaching to suit their needs in an effective manner.

 8. Be exploratory in teaching methods

-With the rise of technology and incorporation of e-learning in classrooms, methods of language teaching have changed considerably.
+With the rise of technology and the incorporation of e-learning in classrooms, methods of language teaching have changed considerably.
 As an effective teacher, including the use of the technology available, is vital to creating an enhanced and more relatable classroom.